-A strong response will address:
+A strong response will address the following:

-- What activities will you undertake, and how many people do you expect will participate in the activities?
+- What activities will you undertake and how many people do you expect will participate in the activities?
 (What will you do?) - Who is the target group and why does your target group need this project?
-Provide data, research, community feedback, surveys etc. (Who will it help?) - How will the activities address the particular needs of the target community?
-(How will it help?).
+Provide data, research, community feedback, surveys etc. (Who will it help?) - How will the activities address the particular needs of the younger veteran community?
+(How will it help?)

-Criterion 2: Achieving outcomes Describe how the target group will benefit and how you will achieve program outcomes
+Criterion 2: Achieving outcomes

+Describe how the younger veterans' community will benefit and how you will achieve program outcomes

-A strong response will address:
+A strong response will address the following: